-Go to the window with the camera and set it to Av (Aperture Priority) mode and set the aperture to about F8 (remember, nothing larger or you will lose depth of field).
+Go to the window with the camera and set it to Av (Aperture Priority) mode.
+Set the aperture to about F8 (remember, nothing larger or you will lose depth of field).
 Aim the camera directly through the window and make a note of the shutter speed.
 Now set the camera to manual and set the shutter speed to whatever it read.

-As I mentioned before, the light outside will determine the shutter speed and this reading will firstly ensure that the outside is exposed correctly.
+As I mentioned before, the light outside will determine the shutter speed.
+This reading will firstly ensure that the outside is exposed correctly.

 Now you should set the camera and studio lights up where you think is the best angle to record the room and views.
 Leave the camera on manual and power up the studio lights to full.

-If you take one shot at F8 and another at F16, you will notice that the outside exposure normally stays the same and only fluctuates slightly, whereas the room lighting will change more dramatically.
-Find the best aperture that illuminates the room perfectly and make minor adjustments to the shutter speed to get it spot on.
+If you take one shot at F8 and another at F16, you will notice that the outside exposure normally stays the same.
+It only fluctuates slightly, whereas the room lighting will change more dramatically.
+Find the best aperture that illuminates the room perfectly.
+Make minor adjustments to the shutter speed to get it spot on.

-Once, after I had been shooting a huge villa for the best part of a day, I had cleared all my gear away and then the owner then asked if I could do just one more room.
+After I had been shooting a huge villa for the best part of a day once, I had cleared all my gear away.
+Then the owner then asked if I could do just one more room.
 Rather than lug all the equipment upstairs again and set it all up, I took a look at the room and took a chance using no lights whatsoever.

 I set the camera on the tripod with the best view and made sure I did not budge it one inch.
-I took a meter reading to expose outside correctly and took a shot.
-I then took a reading to expose the interior correctly and took another shot.
+Then I took a meter reading to expose outside correctly and took a shot.
+Lastly, I took a reading to expose the interior correctly and took another shot.

-This meant I ended up with one image showing a very dark room interior but perfectly exposed views, and the other showed a nicely lit room with completely over-exposed and blown out views.
+This meant I ended up with one image showing a very dark room interior but perfectly exposed views.
+The other showed a nicely lit room with completely over-exposed and blown out views.
 Using Photoshop it is possible to merge these in one of two ways;